MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Define an operation

-After opening the `Microsoft.Quantum.Diagnostics` library, define an operation named `EntangleQubits`.
+Once you opened the relevant libraries, you define your quantum operation and their input and output values.
+In this example, your operation is named `EntangleQubits`.
 This is where you'll write the remaining Q# code to allocate, manipulate, and measure two qubits.

 `EntangleQubits` takes no parameters and returns two `Result` values, `zero` or `one`, which represent the result of the qubit measurements: